olya-sonrie/funnel/README.md

 After a certain period, depending on the amount of data, analytics or those responsible for the experiment will generate graphs 🎢 showing the number of users who visited the site and the number who completed it and landed on the main product 🖥️.
 In this case, the winning landing will be the one that was most interesting to users, i.e., where the number of users who transitioned to the product is higher 💯.

 Overall, if you dig deeper, there are many more details, but I described it from a simpler and more understandable perspective 🤓.

+Usefull [link 💡](http://localhost:3000) with free and open-source A/B testing tools